Mentis21954/DS_it21909_it21921_it219146/README.md

 To connect as a root user:

+docker exec -it mysqldb bash

 mysql -u root  -P 3306 -p

-  *If you are using windows:*

-  *docker exec -it mysqldb bash*

-  *mysql -u root  -P 3306 -p*

 To create a user, type: